Alipsa/journo/README.md

 Map<String, Object> data = new HashMap<>();
 data.put("jerseyUrl", urlJersey);
 byte[] pdf = engine.renderPdf("someReport.ftl", data);

-// if you do not want this behavior, but prefer to register fonts "manually"
-// with the engine.addFont(urlJersey) globally, you can do byte[] pdf2 = engine.renderPdf("someReport.ftl", data, false);
 ```

+If you do not want to add the special `-fs-pdf-font-embed` property,
+you can instead ask the report engine to load and embed all declared fonts
+using `engine.addHtmlFonts(xhtml)` prior to rendering the PDF.

-Note that currently, declaring fonts in an external css will not result in them being automatically
+Note that currently, declaring fonts in an external css will not result in them being loaded.
-loaded.
 In those cases you must use `engine.addFont(fontPathOrUrl)` prior to calling renderPdf

 ## Javascript
 if you need to use Javascript to manipulate the DOM you must run the html code in a browser (e.g. Javafx WebView)